-- a.
-Advise the student in writing of the tasks or actions to be undertaken in time for the problem to be corrected (see pages 103 104 for a sample copy of Official Warning Letter); - b.
+- Advise the student in writing of the tasks or actions to be undertaken in time for the problem to be corrected and alert the student to the possible consequences of an 'N' determination (see Appendix 5 for a sample copy of Official Warning Letter); - b.
 Advise the parent or guardian in writing; - c.
 Request from the student or parent/guardian a written acknowledgement of the warning; - d.
-Issue at least one follow-up warning if the issue has not been corrected; and - e.
-Retain copies of the warning notice(s) and other relevant documentation.
+Issue at least one follow-up warning if the first letter is not effective; and - e.
+Retain copies of all relevant documents.